Key information, entry requirements and fees

 Your future career prospects

 The certificate is the first stage for pharmacists in becoming a specialist mental health pharmacist.
-It is also undertaken by mental health nurses to increase their knowledge base especially those practicing or aiming to practice as non-medical prescribers.
+It is also undertaken by mental health nurses to increase their knowledge base especially those practising or aiming to practise as non-medical prescribers.
 General practitioners and psychiatrists, as well as graduates working in the pharmaceutical industry have also been past students.

 The diploma is frequently a requirement for specialist clinical mental health posts in the NHS.
 “Specialist status” as deemed by Membership of the College of Mental Health Pharmacy is also increasingly expected for higher level clinical posts in the NHS.
 The Diploma forms part of the pathway for this accreditation.